cjmet/AhMediaPlayer/README.md

 * When you load the Maui App, it will scan your %userprofile%/music, this may take a while.
   * Seconds for my local machine, 25 minutes for a large LAN NAS, and Hours for a WAN NAS.
   * This scan will ***NOT*** follow re-parse points.
 This may cause it to miss some redirected paths, particularly with OneDrive.
 If that happens you can use the manual scan.
-  * This startup sequence was not an issue after the first scan, even with the large NAS, but it is possible that it could be given the right circumstances.
+  * This startup sequence was not an issue after the first scan, even with the large Library, but it is possible that it could be given the right circumstances.
 * Swagger can only load 250 to 1000 songs, any more and it locks up.
 Use Postman and enable larger queries in AhConfig.Constants if you want to test a larger query.
 Or just use the App for the larger queries.
 * GUI responsiveness suffers to SMB WAN Operations.
 Unless you are SMB WANing long distance, this should not be a practical issue.
   * This is in some cases lagging the entire OS, not just the application.
 This is as much an OS issue as programming issue.